 19. Stability Ball Side Plank

-The stability ball side plank boosts external and internal oblique strength and helps you build a powerful core.
+The stability ball side plank reinforces external and internal oblique and helps you build a powerful core.
+Keeping your elbow on an unstable surface like a stability ball also helps improve your balance and muscle coordination.

-How to do side plank on a stability ball:
+How to do the side plank on a stability ball:

 How to do the bird dog plank: